Antoine-Bst/STL-Three-Valued-Clause-Filtering/README.md

 # CDC-2026-ClauseFiltering
 Code companion for submission to the 2026 IEEE Conference on Decision and Control.
-Here we propose only the Clause filtering as it is the major contribution wich can be used to compute constraints for control correction and also being usable for computing Safe set/Invariant identification problem (IJAR paper => see other repo).
+Here is proposed the Clause filtering mechanism as it is the major contribution wich can be used for a variety of problem such as: computing constraints for control correction, computing guarranteed Safe set (IJAR paper => see other repo) and locally invariant set of parameter problem .
 It allows to **completely** break the combinatorial problem identified in ProbstarTL paper (2025) considering the average trajectory satisfies the formula.

 # Minimum-Effort Control Correction for Guaranteed Satisfaction of Signal Temporal Logic under Uncertainty — Clause Filtering Implementation